Points to Improve Studying for COMPASS

 - Minimise distractions from the internet:

 While it may sound trivial, in today’s age of constantly flowing information available at hand, it is easy to get confused and distracted because of too many opinions from forums, or simply too many options from practice tests to choose from.
 If you decide to study from the internet your efforts will be diluted and scattered.
-Good COMPASS study requires focussed efforts, so you must consciously work towards reducing distractions, as much as possible.
+Good and focused study requires focussed efforts, so you must consciously work towards reducing distractions, as much as possible.

 As can be seen, most of these tips are simply meant to eliminate fear and self doubt that drag you down in your scores.
 The more you prepare, the more confident you are, thus scoring the best that you can.
 Disciplined and thorough preparation can take you a long way in saving your tuition fees and accelerating your pace in completing your graduation.